mark-rand/message_board/README.md

 * More than scrolling
   * I'd like to be able to support different modes e.g. vertical scrolling or static display
 * Respond to button presses to change the content
+* Write some non-blocking SSL code?
+Currently you can't really host via https as you get really poor performance
 * Link multiple devices together and synchronise using the clock
 * The possibilities are endless!